jadebustos/workshop-rhel8-edge/06-deploying-serverless-application.md

 ![APPv1](imgs/appv1.png)

-If we check the containers now we can see that there is one container running:
+If we check the containers that are running now we can see that there is one container running:

 ```console
 [core@rheledge ~]$ podman container list